PhillyGilly/SolarisS6ArduinoMqtt/README.md

 2. The arduino just posts out the modbus data by mqtt as soon as it reads it, so there isn't any need to hold it locally.
 It's just keep it in global variables.
 3. The functions are crude and do contain some duplications.
 Configuration for things like modbus and mqtt is hard coded into the functions.
 4. As the purpose is to get data into Home Assistant there is quite a lot of mqtt associated with device/entity auto-discovery.
-5. The inverter powers down completely when the sun isn't shining (option in the Advanced settings: 24H Switch Disabled) to avoind powring the interter at ~60W overnight.
+5. The inverter powers down completely when the sun isn't shining (option in the Advanced settings: 24H Switch Disabled) to avoind powering the interter at ~60W overnight.
 To avoid the risk of corrupted values arriving in HA, the code tests to see if the modbus has stopped communicating to detect inverter powered down.
 When that is detected "dynamic" values are set to 0 and "integrated" values are set to their last known value.
 6. The password for OTA is hard  coded.
 All other passwords etc. need setting in arduino-secrets.h

-Future work:
+## Future work:
 7. Synchronise the inverter time with the Arduino (and HA).
 The code reads the time from the Solaris and writes it in json so it can be read.
 But I haven't worked out how to get the time data in the Arduino and format it to be written into the modbus.
 8. Data resolution.
 Active Power only reports to the nearest 20W.